HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 18. Flesh out designs for unit, integration and performance tests suites as outlined in the RFC.
 Implement same.

-19. Fix memory leak in sparse-reader test.
+19. *in-progress* Fix memory leak in sparse-reader test.

+    David found that the shadow index was leaked by VFD SWMR readers and plugged the leak.
+Now the sparse reader tests do not use up all of the memory on `jelly`.
+David fixed the bug on his branch `vfd_swmr-merge-attempt-2`, which as of 19 Nov 2019 has not been merged to `feature/vfd_swmr`.

-20. Test John's patch that repairs the superblock flags mismatch that crashes the reader.
+20. *in-progress* Test John's patch that repairs the superblock flags mismatch that crashes the reader.

+    David found that the patch fixed the demo crashes.
+He applied the patch to his branch `vfd_swmr-merge-attempt-2`, which has not yet been merged to `feature/vfd_swmr` as of 19 Nov 2019.

 21. Investigate a potential time-of-check, time-of-use race condition involving EOA/EOF and the skip\_read variable in some of the H5PB